chinenual/synergize/docs/acks.md

 # Thanks and Acknowledgements

-## Original Z80 Firmware and SYNHCS source code

-Synergize would not be possible without access to the excellent documentation, and well commented firmware and SYNHCS Z80 source code donated to the community by Stoney Stockell and Mulogix, Inc.

-## Documentation

-Thanks also to Tom Piggott for allowing me to reuse portions of his SYNHCS documentation for this manual.
-Any errors introduced in the adaptation are entirely mine.

 ## Technical Dependencies

-Synergize itself is a free and open source application, which uses a number of other open source technologies.
+Synergize is a free and open source application, which uses a number of other open source technologies.
 They include:

 * Quentin Renard's excellent Go library [Astilectron](https://github.com/asticode/go-astilectron) and its related bundler and bootstrap modules.
 * Aaron Jacob's Go [serial port library](https://github.com/jacobsa/go-serial).